 - I recommend using large russet potatoes.
 Their flavor and ability to crisp work really well in this recipe.

 - Peeling the potatoes is optional.
-I do not peel mine so the edges have a nice dark rim from the peels.
+I do not peel mine, so the edges have a nice dark rim from the peels.

-- Make sure your bacon is gluten free.
-Applegate and Boar's Head are two of my favorite brands to use.
+- Make sure your bacon is gluten-free.
+Applegate and Boar’s Head are two of my favorite brands to use.

 SPECIAL NOTE

 Please know that every gluten free flour blend has a different starch to grain ratio.
-If you use a blend I didn't test, you may need to adjust your moisture levels in your baked goods.
+If you use a blend I didn’t test, my rule of thumb is to add more flour if your dough or batter is wet and add more liquid if the dough or batter is too dry!

 Nutrition